 - Open A.A.
-Meetings – Anyone interested in learning more about A.A. is welcome to attend “open” meetings and the following page describes the difference between Open And Closed AA Meetings.
-Open meetings are indicated with an “O” on the Meetings Schedule and we can arrange for an A.A. member to attend with you at no cost.
+Meetings – Anyone interested in learning more about A.A. is welcome to attend “Open” meetings and the following page describes the difference between Open And Closed AA Meetings.
+Open meetings are indicated with an “Open” on individual meeting pages and we can arrange for an A.A. member to attend with you at no cost.
 A.A. is self-supporting through voluntary contributions of its members.

 In addition, much basic A.A. information, including the complete text of the book Alcoholics Anonymous, is available online at the AA World Services web site.
 At that site, there is also information on obtaining a free subscription to “About A.A.,” our newsletter for professionals.